 P. vivax malaria an introduction

-Between 5.9 and 7.1 million clinical infections are caused by Plasmodium vivax (P. vivax) every year1.
+Between 4.5 and 5.5 million clinical infections are caused by Plasmodium vivax (P. vivax) every year.
 P. vivax malaria is a serious mosquito-borne infectious disease that occurs in most tropical and sub-tropical areas of the world.
 The disease is caused by parasites of the Plasmodium group and transmitted by a diversity of Anopheles spp. mosquitoes.

 P. vivax is associated with ongoing disease and death in severe cases.
 Children under 5 years of age, pregnant women and migrant populations are especially at risk of P. vivax malaria.